 First, I need to apologise to Marlet who sent me this book months ago.
-I’ve read it twice and I’ve referred to it a lot (and in articles like this one on project contracts), but I haven’t actually reviewed it.
+I’ve read it twice and I’ve referred to it a lot , but I haven’t actually reviewed it.
 So here we go.

 Projectmatig Creëren 2.0 is a Dutch project management manual that is one of the leading ways of delivering projects in The Netherlands.
 Project-Driven Creation is the international, English-language pocketbook version of the system that powers many Dutch projects.